Tr33Bug/DCG-DemoApp/README.md

 This application consists of two parts: `DCG_Client.py` and `DCG_Server.py`.
 Follow the steps below to get started.

+> [!IMPORTANT]
+> The Server should run on a Linux 64 bit system with a NVIDIA graphics card.
+The Setup was tested and engineered on Ubuntu 22.04.4 LTS with a GeForce RTX 2080 Ti.

 ### 1. Setting Up DCG_Server

 1. **Clone the Repository**